Memory management and persistence in Aiven for Valkey™

 Example

-The duration of backup and replication operations depends on the total amount f memory in use.
+The duration of backup and replication operations depends on the total amount of memory in use.
 As the size of the plan increases, the memory usage also increases, which can cause a memory divergence.
 Therefore, the amount of memory reserved for completing these operations without using a swap is directly proportional to the total memory available.

 If memory usage exceeds the available memory to the extent that a swap is required, the node may become unresponsive and require replacement.